SSAGESLabs/PySAGES/examples/hoomd-blue/Butane_FUNN.md

 ```

 <!-- #region id="PXBKUfK0p9T2" -->
-Since the neural network learns the gradient of the free energy, we need a separate way of integratating it to find the free energy surface.
+Since the neural network learns the gradient of the free energy, we need a separate way of integrating it to find the free energy surface.
 Let's plot first the gradient of the free energy.
 <!-- #endregion -->

 ```python id="X69d1R7OpW4P"